-Parameter name Description Type Unit Constraints NAIVE_BAYESIAN_FILTER_TRAIN File containing the training database for the string not null ING_SET Naïve Bayesian filtering model String - not nun
+Parameter name Description Unit Constraints NAIVE_BAYESIAN_FILTER_TRAIN ING_SET File containing the training database for the Naïve Bayesian filtering model string - not null

-4.8.3 Cache
+5.8.3 Cache

-4.8.3.1 FIFO CACHE ALGORITHM
+5.8.3.1 FIFO_CACHE_ALGORITHM

 The cache is managed as a FIFO (First In First Out).
 Items (and resources) that was put in the cache the longest time ago are discarded to create space for new incoming items.